Chronic kidney disease care at Mayo Clinic

 Your Mayo Clinic care team

-At Mayo Clinic, nephrologists and hypertension specialists work closely with other specialists, including cardiologists, endocrinologists, pharmacists, nurses, educators and dietitians to deliver high-quality, cost-effective care to people who have chronic kidney disease.
-This means that you're not getting just one opinion — you benefit from the knowledge and experience of each specialist.
+At Mayo Clinic, nephrologists and hypertension specialists work closely with other specialists, including cardiologists, endocrinologists, pharmacists, nurses, educators and registered dietitians to deliver high-quality, cost-effective care to people who have chronic kidney disease.
+You're not getting just one opinion — you benefit from the knowledge and experience of each specialist.

 Advanced diagnosis and treatment

-Mayo Clinic patients have access to the latest imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists developing cutting-edge technologies for patient care.
+Mayo Clinic patients have access to the latest imaging and diagnostic tools and there's a long history of Mayo Clinic scientists developing cutting-edge technologies.
 With state-of-the-art research and lab facilities, Mayo Clinic experts are constantly seeking new medical knowledge for the care of people with chronic kidney disease.

 Among Mayo Clinic doctors who treat people with chronic kidney disease are nationally recognized experts in: